josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 This is probably why so many vibe-coded apps are abandoned or left to rot nearly as soon as they're built: building is fun, and practically free; maintenance is a slog.

+It's probably also why, even though it's trivial to [slop-fork](https://www.slopfork.dev/) any software you want, most people don't seem to be doing it: because the moment you do, the maintenance and updates become _your_ problem.

 Is _your_ team prepared to shepherd the code, when it proliferates beyond human scale?
 Are you planning for the maintenance to increase in proportion with the throughput?

 What bugs and unforeseen side effects are hiding in the code that you haven't found yet?
 What happens if and when _those_ grow exponentially along with output?

 You likely don't know the answer to any of those questions yet, because they can often take weeks, months, or even years to be revealed.
 You don't fully know how well the work will hold up over time until it's actually, well, _held up over time_.
 (Or not).

-Before that point, you have only a limited idea of how productive your work actually was.
+Before that point, you have only a limited idea of how truly productive your work actually was.

 ### 10x faster in the wrong direction

-We're several layers deep down our little theoretical rabbit hole at this point, so why not go one more?
+We're a few layers deep down our little theoretical rabbit hole at this point, so why not go one more?

-Let's say you wrote great code, super fast.
+Let's say your LLM authored great code, super fast.
 Let's say it went through review without issue.
 It was merged into prod successfully.
 It's out there in the wild, and it's so good, you don't even have to touch it.
 It's bug-free and pristine.

-Great. **You still might have built the wrong thing.**
+You still might have built the wrong thing.

 No matter how fast you're able to ship code, it doesn't make what you build intuitive, cohesive, or even _useful_ in the first place.
 It could still be wrong for your organization, or your software, or your users.
 It could still be just another idea that might have looked great on paper, but fell apart in the real world.
+Or, it could even be a good core idea, with a bad implementation.

 <CalloutPlusQuote>